nahkd123/crystalize/README.md

 Custom model animation completely client-side!
 </p>

-## The tech behind Crystalize (and Nylon, along with other server-side models library)
-display entties lol.

 ## Features
 ### Blockbench Models loader
 Load models directly from your Blockbench project file!
 Crystalize will automatically construct all model parts as JSON models and assign it to custom model data value of `minecraft:command_block`.